 Entrepreneurs make commitments in order to build capacity to service future demand and to invest in assets that will lower operating costs.
-One has to make commitments of time, energy, and money to help design and build sales funnels (processes that attract and close customers) and delivery processes (supply chains, manufacturing processes, or service delivery systems) where a series of steps converts raw materials and labor into something that customers need.
+One has to make commitments of time, energy, and money to help design and build sales funnels (processes that attract and close customers) and delivery processes (supply chains, manufacturing processes, or service delivery systems) where a series of steps convert raw materials and labor into something that customers need.

-Costs accounting, which is the process of measuring costs and relating them to activity, is the key to making good commitments.
+Costs accounting, which is the process of measuring costs and relating them to act, is the key to making good commitments.
 Entrepreneurs who understand the incremental impact to profits and cash flow of every incremental sales, operational, or financial decision will be the ones who ultimately succeed.

 Similarly, cash flow projections and analysis help place a value on different commitments so one can be weighed up against another.

 The Third Task: Measuring Progress

 Using finance and accounting tools to monitor progress and, when necessary, make adjustments is crucial for a business.